 Have you ever wondered how and why we started faxing?
 Or how faxing itself has evolved over the years to the point where it’s at now?
 And sure, faxing is far beyond its prime, but with the emergence of online fax services, this form of communication has yet become the talk in the business world.

-It has a long history, and it’s certainly come a long way – even in just the 21st Century alone!
+But let’s stick to the main point of the article.
+Faxing has a long history, and it’s certainly come a long way, even in just the 21st century alone!

-Today, we’ll reveal the history of fax machine and faxing, a mainstay of modern communications.
+Today, we’ll reveal how it all began and why faxing has become a mainstay of modern communications.

 However, that was just the beginning.
 Several inventors would improve on Bain’s machine over the next half-century.

 Frederick Bakewell and Giovanni Caselli made arguably the biggest improvements.
 Once they were through with it (around 1865), people could send images over telegraph lines.
 This is even more impressive when you consider that workable telephones wouldn’t be invented for the next 11 years!